Sean-Boyes/ESP8266-Telegram-Fork/README.md

 # ESP8266-Smarthome
-This program uses Telegram bot messages as inputs for smarthome applications
+A simple program that uses Telegram bot messages as inputs for DIY smarthome applications

 # Uploading
 Change the "options.h" file with your networks and Telegram bot information